 Roy Minton Explained

-Roy Minton (born in Nottingham, England) is an English playwright best known for Scum and his other work with Alan Clarke.
+Roy Minton (28 August 1933 – 17 August 2024) was an English playwright and screenwriter best known for Scum and his other work with Alan Clarke.
 He is notable for having written over 30 one-off scripts for London Weekend Television, Rediffusion, BBC, ATV, Granada, Thames Television and Yorkshire Television, including Sling Your Hook, Horace, Funny Farm, Scum, Goodnight Albert, and The Hunting of Lionel Crane.

-Minton also wrote the screenplay for Scrubbers, a film from which he disassociates himself totally.
-During his absence overseas, he felt the original screenplay had been "savaged" and describes the final production as "...arguably the worst film ever made."
+Minton also wrote the screenplay for Scrubbers, a film from which he disassociated himself.
+He felt the original screenplay had been "savaged" during his absence overseas, and described the final production as "arguably the worst film ever made."

 Background

-Born in Nottingham England, Minton won a two-year scholarship at the Guildhall School of Music and Drama, London.
-He worked as an actor prior to writing full-time.
+Minton was born Roy Davies, in Nottingham, England on 28 August 1933.
+He won a two-year scholarship at the Guildhall School of Music and Drama, London.
+Minton worked as an actor prior to writing full-time.
 He was winner of a BBC playwriting competition, received the Art Council Award and was resident dramatist at the Nottingham Playhouse.

 Works